Rucks24/sample-app/README.md

 This component provides custom context menu, when user right-clicks on any node.
 It will be called from `CorrelationGraph` component.
 The component requires following attributes -
-* x, y : x, y coordinate of canvas, where user has right-clicked.
+* `x, y`: x, y coordinate of canvas, where user has right-clicked.
 These attributes collectively provides the location of the context menu to get open.
-* isOpen: `boolean` value to notify whether to keep open or close the menu.
+* `isOpen`: `boolean` value to notify whether to keep open or close the menu.
-* handleClose: is a method called to close the menu, when user clicks away on the canvas.
+* `handleClose`: is a method called to close the menu, when user clicks away on the canvas.
-* deleNode: method called to delete the selected node.
+* `deleNode`: method called to delete the selected node.
-* detacNode: method called to detach the selected node.
+* `detacNode`: method called to detach the selected node.
-* handleListKeyDown: method called to handle navigation through options, with the help of keyboard.
+* `handleListKeyDown`: method called to handle navigation through options, with the help of keyboard.

 ```js
 <CorrelationGraph